 The company produces control cables for automobiles and motorcycles.
-Control cable is the significant functional part to control multiple systems in automobiles and motorcycles such as brake system, engine start, transmission and clutch system, etc. In 2021, the total control cable sale of company about 84% which include 98.80% domestic and 1.20% overseas.
+Control cable is the significant functional part to control multiple systems in automobiles and motorcycles such as brake system, engine start, transmission and clutch system, etc. In 2022, the total control cable sale of the company will be about 80% which includes 98.79% domestic and 1.21% overseas.
 The details of the Company's control cable products are as follows: